ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 The final setting for ATC_ACCEL_MAX parameters will depend on the size of the helicopter.
 Large 800-900 class machines will typically be in the 36000-52000 range; smaller 450-500 class machines will typically be in the 90000-110000 range.
-You may want to experiment with the RC_FEEL parameter as well to get the initial aircraft response the way you like it.
-It is recommended to keep the RC_FEEL parameter between 25 and 50.
+You may want to experiment with the ATC_INPUT_TC parameter as well to get the initial aircraft response the way you like it.
+It is recommended to keep the ATC_INPUT_TC parameter between 0.15 and 0.25 (for RC_FEEL with AC 3.5 or earlier, the recommended range was 25 to 50).
 Once this process is complete, the aircraft should have the desired feel in snappiness and rate.

 Below is a graph showing an example of Rate Roll Desired vs actual Rate Roll.